JPRovezzi/FlashRemake/README.md

 FlashRemake is a web-based remake of the original FlashCalc Excel sheet.
 This project aims to provide the same functionality as the Excel version but in a more accessible and user-friendly web format.

+## Purpose

+FlashRemake is designed to perform flash calculations, which are essential in chemical engineering.
+Flash calculations determine the equilibrium state of a liquid and vapor mixture when it is subjected to a change in pressure or temperature.
+These calculations are crucial for designing and operating equipment like distillation columns, evaporators, and flash drums.

 ## Technologies Used

 - **HTML**: For structuring the web pages.